iworks/iworks-pwa/readme.txt

 There are 3 ways to install this plugin:

 = 1.
 The super easy way =
-1. In your Admin, go to menu Plugins > Add
+1. In your Admin, go to menu Plugins > Add.
-1. Search for `iWorks PWA`
+1. Search for `iWorks PWA`.
-1. Click to install
+1. Click to install.
-1. Activate the plugin
+1. Activate the plugin.
-1. A new menu `PWA` in `Settings` will appear in your Admin
+1. A new menu `PWA` in `Settings` will appear in your Admin.

 = 2.
 The easy way =
-1. Download the plugin (.zip file) on the right column of this page
+1. Download the plugin (.zip file) on the right column of this page.
-1. In your Admin, go to menu Plugins > Add
+1. In your Admin, go to menu Plugins > Add.
-1. Select button `Upload Plugin`
+1. Select button `Upload Plugin`.
-1. Upload the .zip file you just downloaded
+1. Upload the .zip file you just downloaded.
-1. Activate the plugin
+1. Activate the plugin.
-1. A new menu `PWA` in `Settings` will appear in your Admin
+1. A new menu `PWA` in `Settings` will appear in your Admin.

 = 3.
 The old and reliable way (FTP) =
-1. Upload `iworks-pwa` folder to the `/wp-content/plugins/` directory
+1. Upload `iworks-pwa` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. A new menu `PWA` in `Settings` will appear in your Admin
+1. A new menu `PWA` in `Settings` will appear in your Admin.

 == Frequently Asked Questions ==